ICTU/quality-time/docs/src/software.md

 ### Health check

 The [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/external_server/Dockerfile) contains a health check that uses curl to retrieve an API (api/health) from the server.
-Officially, this API does not exist, but since the server simply returns an empty JSON file it works for checking the health of the server.
+Officially, this API does not exist, but since the server returns an empty JSON file for non-existing endpoints it works for checking the health of the server.

 ### Environment variables